How to file a grievance or request an appeal

 San Diego, CA 92127

 You will receive a written acknowledgement letter within five (5) days, notifying you that we have received your appeal or grievance.
 After conducting an investigation into your concerns, you will receive a final decision letter within thirty (30) days.
 You have the right to submit an expedited appeal or grievance if you feel that waiting thirty (30) days could seriously threaten your health or normal ability to function (including severe pain), or if you believe your enrollment has been or will be improperly canceled, rescinded or not renewed.
 An expedited request may be initiated by you or by your physician and you will be contacted immediately, acknowledging receipt of your expedited request.
-You will receive a written decision from us within three (3) business days.
+You will receive a written decision from us within three (3) calendar days.
 If we determine the request does not warrant expedited review, you will be contacted regarding our decision to convert your request to standard, and your appeal or grievance will be resolved within thirty (30) days.

 Department of Managed Health Care complaint process

 The California Department of Managed Health Care is responsible for regulating health care service plans.
 If you have a grievance against your health plan, you should first telephone your health plan at 844-337-3700 or TTY/TDD at 888-515-4065 (for the hearing and speech impaired) and use your health plan’s grievance process before contacting the department.

 Utilizing this grievance procedure does not prohibit any potential legal rights or remedies that may be available to you.
 If you need help with a grievance involving an emergency, a grievance that has not been satisfactorily resolved by your health plan, or a grievance that has remained unresolved for more than 30 days, you may call the department for assistance.